If you have recently found out that your child has autism, you are probably unsure and unprepared about how to best help your child.

 Regular and predictable activities and exercises help in this therapy.
 Cognitive Behavioral Therapy (CBT), or also known as Brain Training, is highly ordered and establishes rewarding and predictable successes.
 It is best to search for a learning centre that can provide individually designed programs and curriculum that will address each issue and weakness faced by your child.
 Do some research and make sure that the programs are delivered by trained and experienced facilitators or Autism specialists.

-With CBT, progress is consistent, organized and easily recognizable by the child.
 Singapore Brain Development Centre’s training regularly produces multi-year gains in critical skills through Brain Training, Sensory Integration Therapy, Listening Therapy and Neuro Feedback.
 A customized program made up of different elements of these therapies have shown marked improvements for children with PDD, Autism, or Asperger’s Syndrome students.
 Find out more about the Autism Therapy offered and created by Singapore Brain Development Centre here and seek out the best therapy for your child.